 The danger with a top-down approach to quotas is it gives less weight to a sales team’s historic data and proven abilities.
 It's almost entirely driven by where the company board or executive team would like to be and less by realistic and healthy expectations of the sales team.

-Set Activity Goals
+Step 3: Set Activity Goals

-While you may or may not tie activities to a formal quota of their own, it’s helpful for reps to have a roadmap showing them approximately how many calls, emails, and demos they need to conduct in order to meet their quota.
+While you may or may not tie activities to a formal quota of their own, it’s helpful for reps to have a roadmap showing them approximately how many calls, emails, and demos they need to conduct to meet their quota.

 Sales Quota Template